plone/documentation/docs/backend/widgets.md

 This registers the `pattern_options` for every field in every widget.

-You can define the adapter more explicit by providing the fields and/or widgets interface in the `for` attribute.
+You can define the adapter more explicitly by providing the fields or widgets interface in the `for` attribute.

-See an example here {ref}`classic-ui-recipes-customize-pattern-options`.
+See an example in {ref}`classic-ui-recipes-customize-pattern-options`.

 ## Set widget templates